-As of December 31, 2014, we had approximately \$3.5 billion in outstanding indebtedness.
-In addition, based on the availability under our credit facilities as of December 31, 2014, we had the ability to incur an additional \$1.7 billion of indebtedness in direct borrowings or under our outstanding commercial paper facilities.
+As of December 31, 2015, we had approximately \$12.9 billion in outstanding indebtedness.
+In addition, we had the ability to incur approximately an additional \$2.0 billion of indebtedness in direct borrowings or under our outstanding commercial paper facilities based on the amounts available under our \$6.0 billion of credit facilities which were not being used to backstop outstanding commercial paper balances as of December 31, 2015.
 Our debt level and related debt service obligations can have negative consequences, including (1) requiring us to dedicate significant cash flow from operations to the payment of principal and interest on our debt, which reduces the funds we have available for other purposes such as acquisitions and capital investment; (2) reducing our flexibility in planning for or reacting to changes in our business and market conditions; and (3) exposing us to interest rate risk since a portion of our debt obligations are at variable rates.
 We may incur significantly more debt in the future, particularly to finance acquisitions, and there can be no assurance that our cost of funding will not substantially increase.

-Our current revolving credit facility and long-term debt obligations also impose certain restrictions on us; for more information please refer to the MD&A. If we breach any of these restrictions and do not obtain a waiver from the lenders, subject to applicable cure periods the outstanding indebtedness (and any other indebtedness with cross-default provisions) could be declared immediately due and payable, which would adversely affect our liquidity and financial statements.
+Our current revolving credit facilities and long-term debt obligations also impose certain restrictions on us; for more information please refer to the MD&A. If we breach any of these restrictions and do not obtain a waiver from the lenders, subject to applicable cure periods the outstanding indebtedness (and any other indebtedness with cross-default provisions) could be declared immediately due and payable, which would adversely affect our liquidity and financial statements.
 In addition, any failure to maintain the credit ratings assigned to us by independent rating agencies would adversely affect our cost of funds and could adversely affect our liquidity and access to the capital markets.
 If we add new debt, the risks described above could increase.